-2.2 Structure and attenuation of property rights
+2.2.
+Structure and attenuation of property rights

-Although the notion of property rights is aimed at the actual discretion of agents, and not only at the legal structures, the concept of legal ownership is nevertheless the starting point and an essential element of the generalized notion of property rights in this line of thought.
-Following the tradition of Roman law it is split up into different components, namely 9
+Although the notion of property rights is aimed at the actual discretion of agents, and not at the legal structures, the concept of legal ownership is nevertheless the starting point and an essential element of the generalized notion of property rights in this line of thought.
+Following the tradition of Roman law, it is split up into different components, namely9

-- the right to use the asset (usus) - the right to appropriate returns from the asset (usus fructus), - the right to change the asset's form and/or substance (abusus) which refers both to the physical and economic characteristics of a good (e.g. processing, transport, destruction) and to the allocation of property rights (for instance by sale, inheritance or donation).
-In this third component the central problems of economics production, exchange and transfer are contained.
+- the right to use the asset (usus) - the right to appropriate returns from the asset (usus fructus), - the right to change the asset's form and/or substance (abusus), which refers both to the physical and economic characteristics of a good (e.g., processing, transport, destruction) and to the allocation of property rights (for instance by sale, inheritance or donation).
+In this third component, the central problems of economics production, exchange and transfer are contained.

 Whereas the property rights approach remains quite traditional in this decomposition, it goes far beyond the traditional definition of goods.
-10 Not only material goods, services and tradable rights (such as patents and licences) are included, but beyond that also human and civil rights (such as franchise, freedom of the press etc.) are taken into account which leads to the consequence: "The prevailing system of property rights is then the sum of economic and social relations with respect to scarce resources in which individual members stand to each other" (Furubotn/Pejovich, 1974, 3).
+10 Not only material goods, services and tradable rights (such as patents and licences) are included, but beyond that also human and civil rights (such as franchise, freedom of the press, etc.) are taken into account, which leads to the consequence: "The prevailing system of property rights is then the sum of economic and social relations with respect to scarce resources in which individual members stand to each other" (Furubotn/Pejovich, 1974, p.
+3).
+This extension of the notion of goods to 'inalienable' rights is not only motivated by the property rights economists' attempt to comprehend all socially relevant facts in the investigation but also by the idea inherent in the underlying notion of an exchange society that even those rights could possibly be traded and that a trade in those assets would perhaps increase social welfare.